Manifolds of absolutely continuous functions with values in an infinite-dimensional manifold and regularity properties of half-Lie groups: Manifolds of absolutely continuous functions

-\begin{re} Every paracompact finite-dimensional smooth manifold admits a local addition.
-If a smooth manifold $N$ admits a local addition, then also its tangent manifold $TN$ admits a local addition \cite[Lemma A.11]{AGS}.
-Moreover, each manifold which admits a local addition also admits a normalized local addition \cite[Lemma A.14]{AGS}.
-From now we will assume that each local addition is normalized. \end{re}
+\begin{remark} Let $N$ be a smooth manifold with local addition $(\Omega,\Sigma)$.
+We denote the tangent bundle of $TN$ as $\pi_{T(TN)}:T(TN)\to TN$.
+If $\kappa:T(TN)\to T(TN)$ is the canonical flip, then $T\Sigma\circ \kappa: T(T\Omega)\to TN$ it is a local addition on $TN$ \cite[Lemma A.11]{AGS}.
+Moreover, each manifold which admits a local addition also admits a normalized local addition \cite[Lemma A.14]{AGS}.\\ From now on, we assume that each local addition is normalized. \end{remark}